ajoer/WikiRevParser/docs/documentation.rst

 Read more on the `PyPI <https://pypi.org/project/wikirevparser/>`_ page of the library.
 You can also find more information about the Wikipedia API wrapper on our version's `Github page <https://github.com/ajoer/Wikipedia>`_, or on the `readthedocs page <https://wikipedia.readthedocs.io/en/latest/>`_ of the original (shoutout to @goldsmith).

-You can of course also clone the `Github repository <https://github.com/ajoer/WikiRevParser>`_, but then you'll also need to install the requirements(see which in the `requirements <https://github.com/ajoer/WikiRevParser/requirements.txt>`_ file):
+You can of course also clone the `Github repository <https://github.com/ajoer/WikiRevParser>`_.
+In this case, you'll also need to install the requirements (see which in the `requirements <https://github.com/ajoer/WikiRevParser/requirements.txt>`_ file):

 ::